 When you’re ready to call it a night, pour lots of water on the fire and drown all embers with water- not just the red ones.
 Keep dousing it until all the hissing sounds stop.
 If you don’t have access to water, stir dirt or sand into the embers with a shovel to bury the fire.
 Using your shovel, scrape any sticks and longs to ensure no additional smoldering embers.
 Continue to add water, sand or dirt until all materials are cool.

 The summer can be a wonderful time to create lasting memories around the fire or memorable meals by the grill.
 Just remember to be extra cautious when dealing with fire so those dreamy days of summer don’t go up in flames.
 If anything does happen, your TGS Insurance agent is here to help and stay prepared with the right homeowners insurance.
-Give us a call at 1-800-846-1882 or visit our website.

 Source: Smokey The Bear Fire Prevention